mrclay/Elgg-elggx_lists_api/README.md

 // A user's favorites collection
 $coll = elggx_get_collection($user, 'favorites');

-// If useful, each entity has a default collection with name "".
+// default collection name is "".
 $coll = elggx_get_collection($entity);
 ```

 ### Modifying a collection

 The collection has several methods designed to manage items similarly to arrays.
-These methods accept single/arrays of ElggEntities or GUIDs but always return single/arrays of GUIDs.
+These methods accept ElggEntities or GUIDs but always return GUIDs.

-Due to the storage model, the API discourages placing new items before others in the collection, but the `rearrange()` method (supported by the rearrange_items action) provides the most efficient way to achieve this.
+Due to the storage model, the API discourages placing new items before others in the collection, but the `rearrange()` method (supported by the `rearrange_items` action) provides the most efficient way to achieve this.

 ### Using a collection in queries